djturbo/CodeChallenge/Readme.md

 Assumptions

+- I have used H2 as in-memory database.
 - Given that the transaction's reference can come included in the call, I first check that it is not empty.
   If it is, I give it the time in milliseconds.
 - For testing that a status of INVALID comes whenever you send a non existent reference,